PVUD/PVUD/README.md

 # Datasets and trained models

+Please download the models at https://drive.google.com/file/d/1zkyZCU6KBzPAUIH7gjDl4gkjSAFdUawi/

 We do not have license to include images from the individual data sets at this time.
-Please download them into the datasets folder as follows:
+Please download them into the datasets folder.

+Your file structure should be as follows:

     .
     ├── ...